fifikim/books-cli/README.md

 - Blockers:
   - 👻 What is Python? lol - feeling amnesia & constant urge to hit that semicolon key
   - ❓ Have never written a test in Python - need to research tomorrow
-  - ❓ Unsure how to handle queries including special characters & spaces
+  - ❓ Unsure how to handle queries including special characters

 ### Day Two
 - Goals:
   - Work on blockers from yesterday - testing, special characters
   - Improve UX:
-    - app should only exit when user decides to quit
+    - ✅ app should only exit when user decides to quit
     - let user cancel a search or save
     - add identifier to books (not displayed) to prevent saving duplicate entries
-    - write help files?
   - Look into ways to reduce coupling: ORM/encapsulation
-  - Modularize components for reusability & SOC
+  - ✅ Modularize components for reusability & SOC
   - Break apart fns that aren't following SRP
-  - Create classes -- whoops!!!!
+  - ✅ Create classes -- whoops!!!!
 Edit book & menu fns to use classes

 - Wins: